marklogic/flux/CONTRIBUTING.md

 pass on Java 17.
 If you are running a test configuration that you ran prior to making the changes, you will need to delete that configuration first via the "Run -> Edit Configurations" panel.

+If you are running tests in Intellij via Intellij and not via the Gradle wrapper, you will also need to run `./gradlew shadowJar` first to ensure a couple shadow jars are created that are required by some of the `flux-cli` tests.
+You do not need to do this if you have Intellij configured to use Gradle to run tests in Intellij.

 ## Generating code quality reports with SonarQube

 In order to use SonarQube, you must have used Docker to run this project's `docker-compose.yml` file, and you must